 Implications for Events

-In light of continued uncertainty about the duration of the COVID pandemic and related governmental and institutional guidelines and policies, all IHS-sponsored programs will be online through the 2020 calendar year.
-We will continue to monitor the situation for spring 2021 events.
-Additionally, IHS will not offer grants for any large-scale events, conferences, or programs that take place in person this fall.
-IHS may consider grants for small gatherings that meet all state, local, and university guidelines and policies AND have the ability to move online if circumstances change, e.g. a book club or reading group.
+Considering continued uncertainty about the duration of the COVID pandemic and related governmental and institutional guidelines and policies, we will continue to monitor the situation for future IHS-sponsored events.
+IHS may consider grants for small gatherings that meet all state, local, and university guidelines and policies AND can move online if circumstances change, e.g., a book club or reading group.

 Application and Deadlines